Information-Fusion-Lab-Umass/NuX/README.md

 ```

 ## Get started
 The easiest way to use NuX is to clone this repo and install the prerequisites with the "pip install ." command.
-JAX needs to be manually installed (see [this](https://github.com/google/jax#installation)) because GPU support is system dependent.
+JAX should be manually installed (see [this](https://github.com/google/jax#installation)) because GPU support is system dependent.
 The NuX package available on pip is outdated and does not have much of the functionality of the current code.

 NuX is in active development, so expect the API to change over time.
 Contributions are welcome!